-The list is long of theater actors who have left a stage show for a role on TV or the movies.
+The list is long of theatre actors who have left a stage show for a role on TV or the movies.
 Some leave abruptly, disrupting the show they are in.
-Some never return to the theater; the stage was their stepping stone.
-(Pictured here is Sara Ramirez who made a splash in Spamalot on Broadway, winning a Tony for her role as The Lady of the Lake.
-She hasn’t been back since cast as Dr. Callie Torres in Grey’s Anatomy).
+Some never return to the theatre; the stage was their stepping stone.

 6. Celebrity Casting